Biblical Steps to Restore Broken Relationships

 Broken relationships usually involve broken communication patterns.
 Yelling.
 Blaming.
 Shutting down.
 Manipulating.
 Lying.
 Avoiding hard conversations.
 These patterns got you here.
 You need new patterns to get out.

-Rule 1: Be Honest No more lies.
+Be honest.
+No more lies.
 No more half-truths.
 No more hiding.
 If you're struggling, say so.
 If you're tempted to use, admit it.
 If you're angry, express it appropriately.
 If you're hurt, name it.
 Honesty doesn't mean being cruel.
 It means being truthful, even when it's hard.

 Special Considerations for Addiction Recovery